AsrOneSdk/policy-based-replication/prerequisite-script/README.md

     - vault resource group
       - check if resource group already exists
       - if not then
-        - create resource group in target location
+        - create resource group in vault location, if provided, else target location
     - vault
       - check if vault already exists and not in source location
       - if not then